medialabkatowice/meerkat/docs/index.rst

 .. method:: append(self, row)

    Appends *row* into the table.
-If values inside *row* can't be cast according to the schema, SchemaError is raised.
+If values inside *row* can't be cast according to the schema or *row*'s length differs from schema length SchemaError is raised.

 .. method:: dump(self, \*\*csv_opts)